saviourofdp/grunt-npm-wiredep/readme.md

 # grunt-wiredep
-*Inject Bower packages into your source code with Grunt.*
+*Inject NPM packages into your source code with Grunt.*

 ## What is this?
 [Grunt](http://gruntjs.com) is great.